 Filled Gullets | Insufficient chip and debris removal | Regularly check and adjust the chip brush to prevent gullet clogging and maintain cutting performance |

-Maintaining the Proper Band Tension
+4. Maintain Proper Band Tension

 Proper band tension is crucial for achieving straight and accurate cuts with your bandsaw.
 If the tension is too high, you risk band breakage, while low tension can result in crooked sawing, vibration, and even band slipping on the wheel.
-To ensure optimal band tension, it’s important to regularly check and adjust it using a tensionmeter.
+To ensure optimal band tension, it’s important to regularly check and adjust it using a tensiometer.

 Band Tension Measurement